reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 Now edit the input to say `abc`.
 If you do it fast enough, you'll see `Schedule "ab" log` immediately followed by `Cancel "ab" log` and `Schedule "abc" log`. **React always cleans up the previous render's Effect before the next render's Effect.** This is why even if you type into the input fast, there is at most one timeout scheduled at a time.
 Edit the input a few times and watch the console to get a feel for how Effects get cleaned up.

-Type something into the input and then immediately press "Unmount the component".
+Type something into the input and then immediately press "Unmount the Component".
 Notice how unmounting cleans up the last render's Effect.
 Here, it clears the last timeout before it has a chance to fire.

 Finally, edit the Component above and comment out the cleanup function so that the timeouts don't get cancelled.
 Try typing `abcde` fast.
 What do you expect to happen in three seconds?
 Will `console.log(text)` inside the timeout print the *latest* `text` and produce five `abcde` logs?
 Give it a try to check your intuition!